dataloop-ai-apps/huggingface-adapter/adapters/llama_3_2_text_fine_tune/README.md

 - **lr_scheduler_type**: Type of learning rate scheduler, e.g., "constant".
 (Default: `"constant"`)
 - **save_every_n_epochs**: Number of epochs between model checkpoint saves.
 (Default: `2`)

+### Compute Resources
+- **Default GPU**: `gpu-t4` is used for training by default
+- **Changing GPU**: You can change the machine type from the Dataloop UI during the training phase:
+  - `gpu-t4` - Default, good for most fine-tuning tasks
+  - `gpu-t4-m` - More memory
+  - `gpu-a100` - Recommended for larger models or faster training

 ### Advanced Training Settings
 - **bf16**: Boolean indicating whether to use bfloat16 precision.
 (Default: `true`)
 - **group_by_length**: Boolean indicating whether to group sequences of similar length for efficient training.
 (Default: `true`)